No charges will be laid against the Queensland police officer who helped a domestic violence perpetrator track down his victim.

 Rather than investigate the matter itself, the CCC referred Julie’s complaint back to the Queensland Police Service’s Ethical Standards Command.

-After a lengthy investigation, the QPS confirmed that the officer not only unlawfully accessed her private information and passed it to his mate – which can amount to a criminal offence – but then joked about it via text:
+After a lengthy investigation, the QPS confirmed that the officer not only unlawfully accessed her private information and passed it to his mate – which can amount to a criminal offence – but is reported to have then joked about it via text:

 “Just tell her you know where she lives and leave it at that.
 Lol.
 She will flip,” the officer’s message to Julie’s former partner read.